haddockapp/haddockapp/atp.md

 #### Scenario 10: Private repository deployment with an authorization method

-> **Note:**
-> If you are testing on the `demo.haddock.ovh` environment, we provided you a private repository ready to be deployed with the previous deploy key we provided you.

 - **Objective:** Test the functionality of creating and deploying a new project within the platform.
 - **Prerequisites:**
   - The user is logged in to their developer account.
   - The dashboard page is open.
+    -_If you are testing on the `demo.haddock.ovh` environment, you need to have completed the scenarios about the deploy key authorization method._
 - **Steps:**
   1. Click on the "Deploy a project" button on the top-right corner of the page.
   2. Select the desired authorization from the configured authorizations (e.g., Personal Access Token).
-      _If you are testing on the `demo.haddock.ovh` environment, use the deploy key we provided you._
+      _If you are testing on the `demo.haddock.ovh` environment, use the deploy key previously added._
   3. Select a GitHub repository from the repositories available to the authorization method.
       _If you are testing on the `demo.haddock.ovh` environment, fill out the `haddockapp/demo_project` repository.
 Since you're using the deploy key, you cannot have autocompletion for the repository name._
   4. Select a branch to deploy from.